brosenan/vercast/spec.md

 	    assert.equal((yield* ostore.trans(vm, {_type: 'get', _key: 'foo'})).r, 'FOO1');
 	    // The  transaction was rolled-back due to a conflict on key foo. assert.equal((yield* ostore.trans(vm, {_type: 'get', _key: 'bar'})).r, '');

+	    // The transaction's failure should be recorded, so that merging v2 with vm should keep foo => FOO1 v2 = yield* ostore.merge(v2, vm);
 ```

 <a name="objectdispatcher"></a>